Deepanshusahu712/SQL-ELECTION_RESULT/README.md

 Party-wise Seat Distribution: Insights into individual party performances within each alliance.

 Winning Candidate Details: Information on winning candidates, their parties, total votes received, and victory margins for specific constituencies.
+Total Seats in Lok Sabha: 543

+Seats Won by NDA: 293

+Seats Won by I.N.D.I.A: 234

+Seats Won by Other Parties: 16

+State with Maximum Seats: Uttar Pradesh (80 seats)

+State with Minimum Seats: Sikkim, Mizoram, Nagaland, Puducherry, Lakshadweep, Andaman and Nicobar Islands, Dadra and Nagar Haveli and Daman and Diu, Ladakh, Chandigarh, and Delhi (1 seat each)